religiosa1/react-solid-flow/README.md

 <Dynamic component={isLink ? "a" : "span"} {...someProps}>
   Maybe click me
 </Dynamic>
 ```

 This component lets you insert an arbitrary Component or tag and passes
-the props through to it.
+its props to it (omitting component prop).

 #### Portal